operasoftware/devopera/articles/_posts/2008-07-08-html-basics.md

 In 1997, the W3C published HTML 4.0 as a recommendation that adopted more browser-specific extensions but also attempted to rationalise and clean up HTML.
 This was done by marking various elements as deprecated — which means the elements are obsolete and whilst they still exist in this version they will be removed in a later revision.
 This was to encourage better and more semantic use of HTML in documents (described in more detail in [The web standards model][3] article).

-[3]: http://dev.opera.com/articles/view/4-the-web-standards-model-html-css-a/ (the web standards model)
+[3]: http://dev.opera.com/articles/view/4-the-web-standards-model-html-css-a/ (The web standards model)

 HTML 4.01 was published in 1999, with some errata noted in 2001.
 This is the latest version of HTML, although HTML 5 is currently being drafted.